cs-hasibul/YouTube-Video-Downloader/README.md

 5. Run `python main.py` from the repository's directory

-6. Copy and YouTube video url and paste then press download.
+6. Copy YouTube video url and paste, then press download.

 7. When Download have been done check your file folder, You can get your video.